sunali1/To-do-list/README.md

 <!-- You might want to look into config.json to make changes to the port you want to use. -->

+## dependencies

+morgan: HTTP request logger middleware for node.js
+mongoose: is a MongoDB object modeling tool designed to work in an asynchronous environment.
+bodu-parser: Parse incoming request bodies in a middleware before your handlers, available under the req.body property.

 ## Usage
 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.